zhangzongliang/pmf/README.md

 ### Contacts
-E-mail address of the first author (Zongliang Zhang) is: zhangzongliang@stu.xmu.edu.cn
+E-mail address of the first author (Mr. Zongliang Zhang) is: zhangzongliang@stu.xmu.edu.cn
-E-mail address of the corresponding author (Jonathan Li) is: junli@xmu.edu.cn
+E-mail address of the corresponding author (Prof. Jonathan Li) is: junli@xmu.edu.cn

 ### Licenses
 The main code of PMF is under MIT license.
 PMF employs the code of the cuckoo search algorithm and the code of the Bayesian program learning model, which have their own licenses (can be found in the involved folders).
 PMF also employs four datasets including MNIST, noisy MNIST, Semantic3D, and SCSC.
 These datasets have their own licenses also (can be found in the involved folders).